 THE RESEARCH AND SELECTION PROCESS

-Emerging Lawyer selection arises from Law Bulletin Publishing Company's annual surveys that are mailed to all Leading Lawyers in the state.
+Emerging Lawyer selection arises from Law Bulletin Media's annual surveys that are mailed to all Leading Lawyers in the state.
 The survey asks Leading Lawyers to confidentially share the names of lawyers whom they believe have jumped quickly from the starting gate and have proven themselves professional, ethical, and experienced at an early point in their legal career.
 Unlike Leading Lawyers surveys, each Leading Lawyer is permitted to recommend one lawyer from their own law firm for every two lawyers recommended from outside of their firm.

-SELECTION CRITERIA FOR LAW BULLETIN'S EMERGING LAWYERS
+CRITERIA FOR EMERGING LAWYERS

 Any lawyer licensed in a given state who has proven to be of exceptional character and has conveyed outstanding aptitude for the practice of law in the early stage of their career.
 Emerging Lawyers must be 40 or younger unless they have practiced for no more than 10 years.